Carrier-sense multiple access with collision detection: Jam signal

 The jam signal or jamming signal is a signal that carries a 32-bit binary pattern sent by a data station to inform the other transmitting stations of the collision and that they must not transmit.

 The maximum jam-time is calculated as follows: The maximum allowed diameter of an Ethernet installation is limited to 232 bits.
-This makes a round-trip-time of 464 bits.
+This makes a round-trip time of 464 bits.
 As the slot time in Ethernet is 512 bits, the difference between slot time and round-trip-time is 48 bits (6 bytes), which is the maximum jam-time.

-This in turn means: A station noting a collision has occurred is sending a 4 to 6 byte long pattern composed of 16 1-0 bit combinations.
+This in turn means: A station noting a collision has occurred is sending a 4- to 6-byte-long pattern composed of 16 1-0 bit combinations.

-The purpose of this is to ensure that any other node which may currently be receiving a frame will receive the jam signal in place of the correct 32-bit MAC CRC; this causes the other receivers to discard the frame due to a CRC error.
+The purpose of this is to ensure that any other node that may currently be receiving a frame will receive the jam signal in place of the correct 32-bit MAC CRC; this causes the other receivers to discard the frame due to a CRC error.